ObsidianLabs/eos-studio-docs/source/contracts/dgoods/contracts.rst

 issue
 -------------------------------------------

-.. cpp:function:: ACTION dgoods::issue(const eosio::name &to, const eosio::name &category, const eosio::name &token_name, string quantity, string relative_uri, string memo)
+.. cpp:function:: ACTION dgoods::issue(eosio::name to, eosio::name category, eosio::name token_name, string quantity, string relative_uri, string memo)

 Mints a token and gives ownership to the ``to`` account name.
 For a valid call the ``category``, and ``token_name`` must have